-14.7.2 The Emissivity and Solar Reflectance Data Files
+17.7.2 The Emissivity and Solar Reflectance Data Files

-This is a text file containing the (wavenumber dependent) surface emissivities or solar reflectances are in the following format where iE is an integer that tells how many emissivity/reflectance points are going to be set (minimum of 2).
+This is a text file containing the (wavenumber dependent) surface emissivities or solar reflectances are in the following format iE rS(1) emiss(1) rS(2) emiss(2) rS(iE) emiss(iE)

+where iE is an integer that tells how many emissivity/reflectance points are going to be set (minimum of 2).
 The frequencies should be input in ascending order.
-Each of the iE sets of data contain start-freq emissivity
+Each of the iE sets of data contain start-freq emissivity is set to the corresponding emissivity value; for frequencies more than the maximum frequency defined in the file, the emissivity is set to the corresponding emissivity value.